 Te Whāriki offers the perfect mix of lifestyle options, set against beautiful waterways and wetlands.
 There couldn’t be a nicer place to wake up.
 Te Whāriki is nestled in the heart of Lincoln, in the Sewlyn District.
-It’s close to shops, supermarkets, restaurants and cafes making it ideal for work and play.
+Close to shops, supermarkets, restaurants and cafes, it’s ideal for work and play.
 It’s just 20-minutes from the city centre or 30-minutes for a trip to the beach or hills.
-The central location makes day trips to Akaroa and Mt.
+This central location makes day trips to Akaroa and Mt.
 Hutt a breeze, both reachable in under an hour and a half.
 Nestled amongst walkways and cycle trails that weave through the beautiful wetland reserves and parks, Te Whāriki is the ideal location to take advantage of the Canterbury lifestyle and for your new home.

 That’s why we call it Your Lifestyle Central.

 In 2007, Lincoln University and Ngāi Tahu Property Limited formed a joint venture to develop the decommissioned Dairy Block west of the university.
 Both parties made a commitment that the development would help with the restoration of waterways which feed Te Waihora (Lake Ellesmere).
 That has remained a central focus of the urban design and master-planning process.
 Te Taumutu Rūnanga have worked closely with Ngāi Tahu Property to restore old waterways, re-establish native plants, integrate modern stormwater treatment systems and bring to life, through street and reserve names, a number of place and species names associated with Te Waihora.
 Alongside that Ngāi Tahu history Te Whāriki also draws inspiration from Lincoln University’s history.
 The development, neighbourhood and street names all carry significant meanings.

-Te Whāriki refers to the ‘floor mat’ or lake bed of Te Waihora – home to the rich wetland and lake community that once extended to the doorstep of Lincoln and the Te Whāriki development.
-This symbolises a place for all to gather and meet.
-A whāriki is also a woven floor mat that can be found in homes and meeting places today.
+Te Whāriki refers to the ‘floor mat’ or lakebed of Te Waihora – home to the rich wetland and lake community that once extended to the doorstep of Lincoln and the Te Whāriki development.
+The name symbolises a place for all to gather and meet.
+A whāriki is also a woven floor mat found in homes and meeting places today.